synw/goregraph/README.md

 # Goregraph

-Turn a Rethinkdb database into an Graphql server in one minute
+Turn a Rethinkdb database into an Graphql server in one minute: just connect a database and run the server.
+It is also possible to use this package as a library to translate Graphql queries into Reql queries

 ## Install